History of Tim Hardaway Jr. in Timeline

 On April 30, 2021, Tim Hardaway Jr. scored a career-high 42 points against the Detroit Pistons.

-On February 1, 2022, Tim Hardaway Jr. underwent left foot surgery for his fifth metatarsal bone and was ruled out indefinitely.
+On February 1, 2022, Tim Hardaway Jr. underwent surgery on his left foot and was ruled out indefinitely.

-On December 18, 2023, Tim Hardaway Jr. made two three-point shots to pass his father for 44th place on the NBA all-time list.
+On December 18, 2023, Tim Hardaway Jr. made two three-point shots, surpassing his father for 44th place on the NBA's all-time list.

 July 6, 2024: Traded to Detroit Pistons

-On July 6, 2024, Tim Hardaway Jr. was traded to the Detroit Pistons in exchange for Quentin Grimes.
+On July 6, 2024, Tim Hardaway Jr. was traded to the Detroit Pistons along with future second-round picks in exchange for Quentin Grimes.